-Students in Grades 1-7 are usually invited by the 8th graders to have a special part in the program.
-In addition, 7th graders and/or their parents are asked to help with such things as decorating and perhaps serving at the reception.
+Students in Grades PreK—Grade 7 are required to attend as they have a special part in the program.
+In addition, 5-7th graders and/or their parents are asked to help with such things as decorating and perhaps serving at the reception.

 Field Trips/P.E.
 Activity Trips

 Field trips can be an excellent supplement for educating students.
 Educational Field Trips and P.E.
 Activity Trips are scheduled throughout the school year.
-All field trips must have School Board approval as well as complying with the guidelines established by School Board.
+All field trips will have School Board approval as well as comply with the guidelines established by the School Board.
 These trips are dependent upon having parental approval in writing and enough drivers who can help transport students to these destinations.